GSA/open-gsa-redesign/_apidocs/spr-api.md

 The Subcontracting Plan Reporting API is intended for federal use only.

-In MVP 1, the API provides a basic synchronous interface that enables users to query and retrieve data.
-MVP 2 will introduce additional capabilities, including data download and extract functionality.
+The API provides a basic synchronous interface that enables users to query and retrieve data.
+The future enhancements will introduce additional capabilities, including data download and extract functionality.

 This API allows authorized federal users to request For Official Use Only (FOUO) data.
 Access to data is controlled based on the sensitivity level of the user’s System Account, along with a set of optional request parameters that can be used to filter and refine results.